-HSGP Subrecipients are required to prioritize grant funding to demonstrate how investments support closing capability gaps or sustaining capabilities identified in the Threat Hazard Identification and Risk Assessment (THIRA)/Stakeholder Preparedness Review (SPR\ process.
+HSGP Subrecipients are required to prioritize grant funding to demonstrate how investments support closing capability gaps or sustaining capabilities identified in the Threat Hazard Identification and Risk Assessment (THIRA)/Stakeholder Preparedness Review (SPR) process.

 DHS/FEMA continually assess changes to the threat landscape to further the National Preparedness Goal (NPG) of a secure and resilient nation.
-The following are national priority areas for FY 2020:
+The following are national priority areas for FY 2021, including the corresponding percentage of funds each subrecipient is required to allocate to each area:

-- Enhancing cybersecurity (including election security); - Enhancing the protection of soft targets/crowded places (including election security); - Enhancing information and intelligence sharing and cooperation with federal agencies, including DHS; and - Addressing emerging threats (e.g., transnational criminal organizations, WMDs, UASs, etc.).
+- Enhancing information and intelligence sharing and cooperation with federal agencies, including DHS - 5%; - Enhancing the protection of soft targets/crowded places 5%; - Enhancing cybersecurity 7.5%; - Addressing emerging threats (e.g., transnational criminal organizations, WMDs, UASs, etc.) - 5%; and - Combating domestic violent extremism through enhanced intelligence collection & analysis, training, and community resilience - 7.5%.

-Subrecipients are required to allocate 5% of their subaward towards projects that fall within each of the national priority areas, totaling 20% of their subaward.
-Both Enhancing Cybersecurity (IJ #3) and Enhancing the Protection of Soft Targets/Crowded Places (IJ #2) must each comprise of one election security project (no minimum allocation amount for election security projects).
+Subrecipients are required to allocate minimum amounts of their subaward towards projects that fall within each of the national priority areas, totaling 30% of their subaward.
+Election security projects are no longer required, as a part of the Cybersecurity and Soft Targets/Crowded Places investments.

-National Priority projects will be reviewed for effectiveness by DHS/FEMA in the December 2020 BSIR and must be deemed effective prior to the obligation or expenditure of funds.
+National Priority projects will be reviewed for effectiveness by DHS/FEMA and must be deemed effective prior to the obligation or expenditure of funds.
 Project costs incurred prior to DHS/FEMA project approval will not be allowable.